mja65/Emu68-Imager/docs/amigautilities.md

 ## Emu68Meter and Emu68Info.r

-These two utilities will display the status of the Emu68 and give you information on raspberryPi used.
+These two utilities will display the status of the Emu68 and give you information on the model of Raspberry Pi used.

 ## SMB Config